projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 Communication vUART
 *******************

-The communication vuart is used to transfer data between two VMs in low speed.
-For kernel driver, it is a general uart, can be detected and probed by 8250 serial driver.
+The communication vUART is used to transfer data between two VMs in low speed.
+For kernel driver, it is a general UART, can be detected and probed by 8250 serial driver.
 But in hypervisor, it has special process.

-From :numref:`communication-uart-arch`, the vuart in two VMs is connected according to the configuration in hypervisor.
-When user write a byte to the communication uart in VM0:
+From :numref:`communication-uart-arch`, the vUART in two VMs is connected according to the configuration in hypervisor.
+When user writes a byte to the communication UART in VM0:

 Operations in VM0

--  VM0 uart driver put the data to THR.
+-  VM0 UART driver puts the data to THR.

--  VM trap to hypervisor, and the vuart PIO handler is called.
+-  VM traps to hypervisor, and the vUART PIO handler is called.

--  Put the data to its target vuart’s Rx FIFO.
+-  Puts the data to its target vUART's Rx FIFO.

--  Inject a Data Ready interrupt to VM1.
+-  Injects a Data Ready interrupt to VM1.

--  If the target vuart’s FIFO is not full, inject a THRE interrupt to VM0.
+-  If the target vUART's FIFO is not full, injects a THRE interrupt to VM0.

--  Return.
+-  Returns.

 Operations in VM1

--  Receive an interrupt, dispatch to uart driver.
+-  Receives an interrupt, dispatches to UART driver.

--  Read LSR register, find a Data Ready interrupt.
+-  Reads LSR register, finds a Data Ready interrupt.

--  Read data from Rx FIFO.
+-  Reads data from Rx FIFO.

--  If Rx FIFO is not full, inject THRE interrupt to VM0.
+-  If Rx FIFO is not full, injects THRE interrupt to VM0.

 .. figure:: images/uart-virt-hld-3.png
    :align: center